 Each phase moves to the next when the contributor count reaches a threshold — not when a calendar page turns.
 The community proves it is ready, then governance migrates.

 One million contributors is a milestone, not a finish line.
 Phase 3 is the preparation for full decentralisation — the infrastructure, the education, and the trust-building a real DAO requires.
-Limited DAO voting begins here, initially advisory, progressively binding.
+Limited DAO voting begins here.

 Trust requires knowing the difference.
-Some things in MyVanga are permanently locked — written into the architecture, immutable to any vote.
+Some things in MyVanga are permanently locked.
 Others are deliberately mutable — subject to community governance precisely because a living economy must adapt.

 "A living economy must adapt.
 But the people building it must know what will never change.
 These two lists are that clarity."